Close

 4. Where is the property line?
 There is no reference.

-The aerial image (on the right) is exactly what we need.
+The aerial images are exactly what we need.
 Why?

 1. Tracing the image is easy, because the resolution is so high.